In honor of dad’s everywhere, here’s a look at the DISC personality styles of a few memorable TV dads.

 Personality Type D: Jay Pritchett, Modern Family

-Jay respects people that are competent and action-oriented, which is why he often appears annoyed by his more happy-go-lucky son-in-law, Phil.
-He is often critical of his family, but only out of a genuine desire to see them all be successful.
+Jay respects people that are competent and action-oriented, which is why he often appears annoyed by his more happy-go-lucky son-in-law Phil.
+He is often critical of his family but only out of a genuine desire to see them all be successful.
 Consider his stepson Manny, for example.
-He’s very open and direct when he doesn’t agree with what Manny is doing—Everything from Manny’s fashion sense to his social choices are often the source of Jay’s disapproval.
-But, Jay is firmly convinced that his way is the right way, and everything he does is in an effort to help Manny better himself.
-Jay is a man that definitely expects his family live up to the high standards of achievement he sets, and can be a bit of a bully when he thinks they’re falling short.
+He’s very open and direct when he doesn’t agree with what Manny is doing, everything from Manny’s fashion sense to his social choices are often the source of Jay’s disapproval.
+But Jay is firmly convinced that his way is the right way, and everything he does is in an effort to help Manny better himself.
+Jay is a man that definitely expects his family to live up to the high standards of achievement he sets and can be a bit of a bully when he thinks they’re falling short.

-Other famous D-Style TV Dads: Red Foreman, That 70’s Show.
+Other famous D Style TV Dads: Red Foreman, That 70’s Show.
 Archie Bunker, All in the Family.
-Frank Constanza, Seinfeld.
+Frank Costanza, Seinfeld.
 Martin Crane, Frasier.

 Personality Type I: Tim Taylor, Home Improvement

 On Home Improvement, Tim Taylor is the star of a “This Old House”-style television show.
-He loves being on camera (what I personality wouldn’t?), and is funny and likeable onscreen.
+He loves being on camera (what I personality wouldn’t?) and is funny and likable onscreen.
 Unfortunately, like many I personalities, he’s not great with attention to detail.
-On his show, his impulsiveness, over-confidence, and tendency to ignore instructions often gets him involved in spectacular accidents—So much so that he knows everyone on staff at the local hospital by name.
+On his show, his impulsiveness, over-confidence, and tendency to ignore instructions often gets him involved in spectacular accidents—so much so that he knows everyone on staff at the local hospital by name!

-As a father, Tim prefers to be more of a friend or co-conspirator with his kids, and leaves the discipline to his wife.
-His goofy personality and easygoing demeanor makes it easy for him able to enjoy the rambunctiousness of his kids.
+As a father, Tim prefers to be more of a friend or co-conspirator with his kids and leaves the discipline to his wife.
+His goofy personality and easygoing demeanor make it easy for him to be able to enjoy the rambunctiousness of his kids.
 Whether it’s at home or at work, Tim’s not big on setting limits.
-There’s really no such thing as too much for Tim— When he does projects on his fictional tv show, it’s all about being bigger, faster, more dramatic. (“More power!,” he often yells.)
+There’s really no such thing as too much for Tim.
+When he does projects on his fictional TV show, it’s all about being bigger, faster, and more dramatic (“More power!” he often yells).
 Though Tim Taylor is occasionally a bit chauvinistic and childish in his humor, it’s all meant good-naturedly.
-He is the heart of his family, and definitely would consider himself the “fun” parent.
+He is the heart of his family and definitely would consider himself the “fun” parent.

-Other Famous I-Style TV Dads: Marshall Eriksen, How I Met Your Mother.
+Other Famous I Style TV Dads: Marshall Eriksen, How I Met Your Mother.
 Cam Tucker, Modern Family.
-Gomez Adams, The Addams Family.
+Gomez Addams, The Addams Family.
 Dan Conner, Roseanne

 Personality Type S: Michael Bluth, Arrested Development

 S personalities are steady, reliable, and patient.
-They have a hard time coming to terms with change, and are sometimes overly-accommodating in an effort to avoid confrontation.
-Here are a few more keywords: Stable.
+They have a hard time coming to terms with change and are sometimes overly-accommodating in an effort to avoid confrontation.
+A few more keywords: Stable.
 Consistent.
 Supportive.
 Loyal.